troutacular/_starter/README.md

   - Asset Paths Information: `css`, `images`, `js:amdin`, `js:lib`, `js:vendor`
 - Sets the stylesheet theme information in `style.css` from the template in `assets-source/templates/tpl-style.css`.
 - Sets the php information for the project version and asset paths for `css`, `js/lib`, `js/vendor`, `js/admin`.
+- The CSS, JS, and sprite filenames are generated automatically from the Gulp build process using the value `project_info.assets.filename_base`.

 __NOTE:__  You do not need to edit below section 2.2 of `gulpfile.js` unless adding additional functions/dependencies.